LIN-ZHANG-ALPHA/M-Track/README.md

 **OVERVIEW**
  M-Track is an open-source software designed to detect the location of mice and of their labelled forepaws in video files.
 M-Track is compatible with debian and non-debian Linux installations, Mac OS X and Microsoft Windows operating systems.
 M-Track uses the Python language and the OpenCV, PyQt and Numpy libraries.

-Two executable standalone versions of M-Track for Linux, Mac OS X and Microsoft Windows platforms are currently available: one of them allows the user to visualize the orientation of the mouse body (v1r1), the other does not have this feature (v1r2).
+Two executable standalone versions of M-Track for Linux and Microsoft Windows platforms are currently available: one of them allows the user to visualize the orientation of the mouse body (v1r1), the other does not have this feature (v1r2).

 ***Linux:***
 M-Track_LIN_v1r1 - The user can visualize the orientation of the mouse body
 M-Track_LIN_v1r2 - The user cannot visualize the orientation of the mouse body

-***Mac OS X***
-M-Track_OSX_v1r1 - The user can visualize the orientation of the mouse body
-M-Track_OSX_v1r2 - The user cannot visualize the orientation of the mouse body

 ***Microsoft Windows***
 M-Track_WIN_v1r1 - The user can visualize the orientation of the mouse body